Recent Advances in Optimal Transport for Machine Learning: Reinforcement Learning

 For Itó-diffusion~\cite{jordan1998variational}, optimizing $F$ w.r.t. $P$ becomes,

 which corresponds to the \gls{jko} scheme~\cite{jordan1998variational}.
 In this context,~\cite{zhang2018policy} introduces 2 formulations for learning an optimal policy: indirect and direct learning.
 In the first case, one defines the gradient flow for equation~\ref{eq:WgradFlow}, in terms of $\theta$.
-This setting is particularly suited when the parameter space does not has many dimensions.
+This setting is particularly suited when the parameter space is low dimensional.
 In the second case, one uses policies directly into the described framework, which is related to~\cite{haarnoja2017reinforcement}.